tapis-project/documentation/source/technical/systems.rst

   For S3 this is optional and typically will not begin with ``/``.
   May not be updated.
 Contact support to request a change.
 *dtnSystemId* - DTN system Id
-  An alternate system to use as a Data Transfer Node (DTN).
+  An alternate system to use as a Data Transfer Node (DTN) during job execution.
+The execution system and the DTN system must have shared storage.
 *dtnMountPoint* - DTN mount point
   Mount point (aka target) used when running the mount command on this system.
+During job execution this is the path on this system for files transferred to *rootDir* on *dtnSystemId*.
 *dtnMountSourcePath* - DTN mount source path
   The path exported by *dtnSystemId* that matches the *dtnMountPoint* on this system.
 This will be relative to *rootDir* on *dtnSystemId*.
+Used during job execution.
 *isDtn*
   Indicates if system will be used as a data transfer node (DTN).
+If this is *true* then *rootDir* is required, *canExec* must be false and following may not be specified: *dtnSystemId*, *dtnMountSourcePath*, *dtnMountPoint* and all job execution related attributes.
 By default this is *false*.
 *canExec*
   Indicates if system can be used to execute jobs.
 *canRunBatch*